cpalencica/cpalencica.github.io/about/index.md

 description: Some basic things about me including some quick technical information along with some interests outside of engineering
 ---

-# About Me

-Hi!
-I'm Cristian Palencia, a computer engineer with experience in embedded systems, software development, and cross-disciplinary research.
-I recently completed my undergraduate degree and have held multiple internships in R&D, software, and electrical engineering.
+I'm Cristian Palencia, a computer engineer with experience in embedded systems, software development, and cross-disciplinary work.
+I recently completed my undergraduate degree and have held multiple internships in R&D, mechanical, software, and electrical engineering.

 ---